pulumi/pulumi-hugo/themes/default/content/learn/pulumi-fundamentals/_index.md

 consists of a frontend client, a backend REST server to manage transactions, and a MongoDB instance for storing product data.

-## About this tutorial
+## About this pathway

-This tutorial discusses using Pulumi to create infrastructure, configure that infrastructure, and push your infrastructure to production.
+This pathway discusses using Pulumi to create infrastructure, configure that infrastructure, and push your infrastructure to production.

-For this tutorial, we will use Docker to let you learn the basics of Pulumi without a cloud account.
+For this pathway, we will use Docker to let you learn the basics of Pulumi without a cloud account.
 We will explore creating a Pulumi Project, building Docker images, and configuring and provisioning containers.

 Let's get started!